preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/omnia-feed/setup-intunes-for-omnia-feed/index.rst

 3. Go to "Conditional Access service".

-Now you can see a list of policies already setup You can verify it or create a new policy for Omnia Feed.
+Now you can see a list of policies already setup.
+You can verify it or create a new policy for Omnia Feed.

 .. image:: intune-omnia-11.png

-4. Create new Conditional Access policy.
+4. Create a new Conditional Access policy.

 .. image:: intune-omnia-12.png